MartinBechtle/jcanary/README.md

 It is technically possible to define what implementation of Clock to use (for determining cache timeout), but the systemDefaultZone one is recommended.

+Note that the ForkJoinPool is meant to be used for parallel processing of health monitors.
+It's up to you to choose a size that is proportional to your number of health checks and their duration.

 Now set enable jcanary-boot in your application.properties (or yaml):
 ```properties